JoostImpink/SAS-bootcamp/1_using_sas.md

 Click the image above to play the video.

+## UF Apps

+Log in to [UF Apps](https://apps.ufl.edu) and search for SAS using the top-right search button/bar.
+Doubleclick SAS to open it.

 ## SAS environment

-Doubleclick SAS to open it.
-After startup the interface looks as follows:
+After startup the SAS interface looks as follows:

 ![UF Apps SAS](images/uf_apps_sas.png "UF Apps SAS")